r-duh/MultiplexDiseasomeCommunities/README.md

 (scroll down to see the heatmaps for each disease community)

 ## Usage
-Hover mouse over the heatmaps to view the respective molecular (GO:BP and gene overlap) or phenotypic (RR comorbidity or MimMiner) similarity measure between any two disease within a multiplex disease community.
+Hover mouse over the heatmaps to view the respective molecular (GO:BP and gene overlap) or phenotypic (RR comorbidity or MimMiner) similarity measure between any two diseases within a multiplex disease community.
 Heatmaps can be panned and zoomed in to using the Bokeh tools on the upper right corner of each community window.